 During the school year, carpool will be staged at the East Jefferson entrance.
-In order to limit exposure, entrance to the preschool facility will be granted only to children and staff following a health screening interview.
-Because of the current licensing restrictions parents may not be let into the center unless they have a specific need.
 Drop off will begin at 8 AM and be staggered in 10-minute drop off windows to allow for easier flow.
 Teachers from each class will assist with carpool.
 Parents will have a large name sign to place in their front window so staff can easily see which child is arriving.